Arroyo Grande city manager’s job in jeopardy

 By KAREN VELIE

-The Arroyo Grande City Council scheduled a special closed session meeting for Tuesday to discuss the performance and the possible discipline or dismissal 0f City Manager Jim Bergman.
+The Arroyo Grande City Council scheduled a special closed session meeting for Tuesday to discuss the performance and the possible discipline or dismissal of City Manager Jim Bergman.
 The catalyst for the meeting is not listed on the agenda.
 [Cal Coast Times]

 Bergman was hired in 2017 to replace former City Manager Dianne Thompson, who the council voted to terminate.
 Shortly afterwards, in 2018, Bergman cut nine full-time positions to avoid a projected $912,000 budget shortfall.